 Not all learners start a course with the same prior knowledge.
 AI can help automatically adapt learning content to the individual knowledge level:

-Which lessons are relevant for the participant?
+Which lessons are relevant for the course participant?

-Which exercises should the participant repeat?
+Which exercises should the course participant repeat?

 4. Summaries & knowledge preparation: ideal for busy teams